SuperOfficeDocs/superoffice-docs/docs/api/person/services/update-person-services.md

 ---
+title: Update a person with a new name, address, position using services
-title: update_person_ws
+uid: update_person_ws
 description: Update a person with a new name, address, position using services
 author: {github-id}
 so.date: 05.11.2016
 keywords: api-services
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Update a person with a new name, address, position using services